griffinnewbold/COMS-4156-Service/README.md

 # COMS-4156-Project
-This is the GitHub repository for the **service portion** Team Project associated with COMS 4156 Advanced Software Engineering.
+This is the GitHub repository for the **service portion** of the Team Project associated with COMS 4156 Advanced Software Engineering.
 Our team name is TheJavaEngineers and the following are our members: Griffin, Mohsin, Jeannie, Michael, and Abenezer.

 ## Viewing the Client App Repository
 Please use the following link to view the repository relevant to the app: https://github.com/griffinnewbold/COMS-4156-App